top of page

 First of all, it's important to always remember that most people are not very interpersonally, intrapersonally, or logically intelligent.
 That's just a fact, evident from daily observations, news articles, internet comments, the fact that the average IQ is 100, etc. As a leftist, I try to see the good in people; but I also try not to delude myself.
 I wish people were more intelligent, and maybe in a humanely organized society they would be.
 But, for now, I have to accept that most people, much of the time, aren't terribly insightful in their judgments about others and the world.
 So, the fact that someone reacts adversely to you is in itself not compelling evidence you've done anything wrong or are a "bad person" (a semi-meaningless judgment).
 They may have completely misunderstood you.
 They may have a terrible political ideology and hate you because you don't want to see refugees die of thirst in the desert.
 They may be the awful one; their criticism might be an indication of your moral and intellectual worth.

 Personally, like everyone, I've been misjudged and misunderstood too many times to count.
 Someone might think I acted in a rude way, unaware that the reason I made a mildly rude comment was because a moment earlier they had said something insulting to me, which they weren't intelligent enough to recognize as insulting.
 I, and probably you, am/are constantly kind both overtly and in ways that are too subtle for most people to notice.
 And yet I've never been one of the "popular" guys.
 Why not?
 Doubtless because I'm an introvert (and also have different interests than most).
 Popular narcissists are everywhere, as are less-popular kind and intelligent types.
 It's true with regard to the opposite sex too: assholes and flakes (female or male) may be sought-after while kind and intelligent people might be considered less attractive, maybe sometimes because they're more difficult to identify with.
-So the "substantive" people can end up being relatively ignored while the least common denominator is beloved.
+So the "substantive" people can end up being relatively ignored while the lowest common denominator is beloved.

 In all these cases and contexts, on a deep level you shouldn't care very much what most people think of you (or of others).
 Their opinion might have no implications with regard to your worth or the truth.